Dive Bar Tour (Lady Gaga): Concert synopsis

 For her Nashville show, at The 5 Spot, Gaga took the stage in a black and gold jacket and a pink hat with matching rhinestone-bedecked hat band.
 She sat down and started performing "Sinner's Prayer" while strumming an acoustic-guitar, before her band started to play their instruments.
 For "A-Yo", she stood up and played an electric guitar.
 After asking the audience to call her Joanne for the night, she invited Hillary Lindsey on stage, with whom she co-wrote two songs for the Joanne album.
 They then performed "Million Reasons" together, as the track's live premier.
 For the final song, "Perfect Illusion", Gaga removed the hat and jacket, and danced around the stage in a crop top, while whipping her ponytail around.
-Gaga notably returned back to the 5 Spot a few days later, to meet and thank the staff, as well.

 Gaga's second stop of the tour was at New York City's The Bitter End, where she also gave a spontaneous performance on the venue's rooftop after her main set ended.